Paul has had a very challenging life. He has been torn between careers and marriages.

 A Mid-life Crisis Leading to Divorce -- 1987-1993

 My marriage and family life was still fairly good up until March 1986.
 Then, after my parents came out to Maryland to visit at the end of February, the Ides of March became a big turning point in my life.
 Around the middle of the month, Mike was arrested due to schizophrenia and had to enter a mental hospital.
 Mona also started displaying depression and signs of mental illness.

 After spending six weeks in the hospital, Mike was stabilized with medication and sent home by us.
 Mona also got better after Mike got home.

 During the remainder of 1986 and up until early 1990, I was walking on eggshells in my dealings with Mona and Mike.
-I was able to temporarily make my wife happy by letting her manage all the money, sell goods at flea markets, and take yearly summer vacations.
+I temporarily made my wife happy by letting her manage all the money, sell goods at flea markets, and take yearly summer vacations.
 When Mike didn't take his medicine, he would have relapses and have to be readmitted into a mental hospital.
 Otherwise, he didn't give too much trouble when he was home taking his medicine.

 Toward the end of 1989, Mike and Mona both got very schizophrenic.
 Mona got so bad that she was convinced I was going to hurt her.
 After she served me with an ex-parte order in February 1990, I was kicked out of the house and our separation began.
 We couldn't reconcile and matters became worse when our house burned down in March 1991.
 Mona wouldn't get help for her mental illness and we finally divorced in July 1992.
-Mike was supported by the state now and allowed to live in half-way houses for recovering mental patients.
-Charles lived with me after I moved from a rented room and started to rent an apartment in February 1992.
+Mike was supported by the state now and allowed to live in halfway houses for recovering mental patients.
+After I moved from a rented room, Charles lived with me and I started to rent an apartment in February 1992.

 This was the darkest period of my life and didn't end until I met my future second wife in January 1993.